Searching Court Records Will Cost a Lot More, if California Senate Has Its Way

-The fee, embodied in trailer bill language supported by the governor, the Judicial Council and its administrative arm, will inevitable restrict access to public documents and has raised an outcry from newspaper publishers and open-government advocates.
+The fee, embodied in trailer bill language supported by the governor, the Judicial Council and its administrative arm, will inevitably restrict access to public documents and has raised an outcry from newspaper publishers and open-government advocates.

 California courts already charge $15 for searches of court records that take more than 10 minutes.

 The proposal from the Administrative Office of the Courts and backed by Gov. Jerry Brown would have the state charge $10 for every name, file or information that comes back on any search, regardless of the time spent.

 The rationale offered for the increased fee has varied: from a need to curb data-mining, to raising money for courts, to the notion that court clerks don't have stop watches to measure whether their file-gathering takes longer than 10 minutes.

 One argument against the fee is that its advocates have not been able to tie it to an actual dollar amount, a fact admitted in a Judicial Council report that said: "The amount of revenue this proposal will bring in is impossible to estimate."

 "What's so egregious is they can't even come up with a number associated with this plan," said Jim Ewert, of the 800-member California Newspaper Publishers Association.